RohitChoukiker/RohitChoukiker/README.md

 ---

 ## 🌟 Leadership & Volunteering

 - **Technical Coordinator** — Apratim Srijan Kumbh Internal Hackathon 2025 🎯
   Recognized for exemplary leadership and invaluable contribution as the Technical Coordinator of the **Apratim Srijan Kumbh Internal Hackathon 2025** at Indore Institute of Science and Technology.
-  Played a key role in planning, coordination, and execution of the event ensuring smooth operations and success.
+  Played a key role in **planning, coordination, and execution** of the event, ensuring smooth operations and grand success.

 - **Web Development Lead** — DevxDSA Club, IIST (Oct 2024 – Present)
   - Led **30+ students** in web development workshops & projects.